F4: The .github Agentic OS — GitHub Copilot's 7 Primitives

 Agentic workflows are natural language automation that compiles to GitHub Actions.
 They define AI-driven CI/CD pipelines.

-<!-- .github/workflows/ai-review.md -->
+markdown<!-- .github/workflows/ai-review.md -->

 # AI Code Review